tshepang/blog/content/2012-movie-review.md

 on.

 The most **overrated** movie is [A Nightmare on Elm Street], followed by [A Streetcar Named Desire].
-That second is hailed a masterpice by weird people.
+That second is hailed a masterpiece by weird people.

 ## 'old' movies